awsdocs/iam-user-guide/doc_source/console_account-alias.md

 **Considerations**
 + Your AWS account can have only one alias\.
 If you create a new alias for your AWS account, the new alias overwrites the previous alias, and the URL containing the previous alias stops working\.
 + The account alias must be unique across all Amazon Web Services products\.
 It must contain only digits, lowercase letters, and hyphens\.
-For more information on limitations on AWS account entities, see [IAM and STS quotas](reference_iam-quotas.md)\.
+For more information on limitations on AWS account entities, see [IAM and AWS STS quotas](reference_iam-quotas.md)\.

 ### Creating, editing, and deleting aliases \(console\)<a name="CreateAlias_Console"></a>